-G50-52.
+- G50.
+The key word here is ANY income.
+That could be earned, asset, or transfer income.
+This would include income from employment, pensions, retirement accounts, and also income from investments, inheritance or insurance settlements. - G51a-G52a.
 Remember that work hours in Section DE imply income here and vice versa.
 Make sure Wife/"Wife's" income from all work sources is recorded, including tips, commissions or bonuses.